vim-scripts/vim-brunch/README.md

 Inspired by [vim-rails](https://github.com/tpope/vim-rails) this plugin makes navigating through your brunch projects a lot more comfortable.
 Besides an interface to the brunch command line it offers Ex commands to quickly move from one brunch file to one of its related files.

-Editing your model and want to have the corresponding unit test in a vertical split?
+Want to open your user model?
+Type `:Bmodel user`.
+Need the corresponding unit test in a vertical split?
 Just go `:BVtest`.

 ##Installation